AI for Accountants: How to Automate Your Practice with Claude Code

 Q: Can AI replace an accountant?

-Q: How much does it cost to run OpenClaw for an accounting practice?
+Q: How much does it cost to run Claude Code for an accounting practice?

-OpenClaw itself is free and open-source.
-The only cost is the AI model API usage, which typically runs $15-30 per month for a solo practitioner handling normal volume.
-For a firm with multiple accountants, expect $50-100/month.
+Claude Code is free to install.
+Usage is billed through the Anthropic API (pay-per-token) or a Claude Pro/Team subscription.
+A solo practitioner on normal volume typically spends $15-30/month in API usage.
+A firm with multiple accountants should budget $50-100/month, or use Claude Team seats.
 At CPA billing rates of $150-300/hour, the AI pays for itself if it saves just 10 minutes per month.

-Q: Does OpenClaw integrate with accounting software like QuickBooks or Xero?
+Q: Does Claude Code integrate with accounting software like QuickBooks or Xero?

-OpenClaw connects to your communication channels (email, WhatsApp, Telegram) and can read and write files on your computer.
-While it doesn't have direct API integrations with QuickBooks or Xero yet, it can help draft reports, summarize data you paste in, automate client communications about invoices and deadlines, and manage the workflow around your existing tools.
+Claude Code connects to your communication channels and tools (email, WhatsApp, Google Drive, calendars, and more) via MCP servers, and can read and write files on your computer.
+Direct integrations with QuickBooks or Xero can be added through community MCP servers or custom scripts.
+Either way, it drafts reports, summarizes data you paste in, automates client communications about invoices and deadlines, and manages the workflow around your existing tools.

 Free: The AI Growth Breakdown